Shopify/eng-intern-assessment-rails/README.md

 # Testing
-Original tests were written using the default minutest framework, but instruction noted that the tests should be locally run using the 'rspec' command.
+Original tests were written using the default Minitest framework, but instruction noted that the tests should be locally run using the 'rspec' command.
 As such the following steps were taken:
 - rspec-rails was installed and setup
 - Controller, Model, and System tests were converted into rspec tests